ppone/docs/accounting/intacct.md

    [![Connect Intacct](../img/connect-intacct.png)](../img/connect-intacct.png)

 3. Enter in the Intacct company ID, username, and password for your Invoiced web services user created earlier.
+If you are using a shared multi-entity account then you can also enter in the entity location ID you would like the connection to use.

 4. Click **Save**.
 Intacct is now connected!
 Next you will likely want to configure the integration before using it.